vpp-dev/vpp-release-notes/README.md

 @page release_notes_2210 Release notes for VPP 22.10

-More than 188 commits since the previous release, including 107 fixes.
+More than 193 commits since the previous release, including 110 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Thu Sep 15 03:53:51 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.10 release, generated as on Fri Sep 16 04:01:27 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER